Undergraduate Financial Aid

 The Financial Aid Office will be notified of the credit decision.
 If the application is approved, the Financial Aid Office will certify the PLUS loan.
 If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if the student has additional Federal Direct Unsubsidized loan eligibility.
 A revised award letter will be completed.

 Federal regulations require students who have borrowed through a federal loan program to participate in an exit counseling session after they are no longer enrolled.
 You may complete this requirement on the Internet.
-You will need your Department of Education (FAFSA) PIN number to complete exit counseling.
+You will need your FSA (Federal Student Aid) username and password to complete exit counseling.

 Students are recommended to exhaust all federal loan options first.
 If additional funding is needed, alternative loans are a source of non-federal educational loans available through a variety of national lending institutions.
 Minimum and maximum amounts to borrow may vary by program, but all require a satisfactory credit history for approval.
 These loans have their own application processes which are available online.
 Download this pdf for more information.